cadbox1/prawn-stack/README.md

 ### Done.

+- Custom domain.
+- Setup a budget in cdk.
 - Moved setup the api and frontend in docker-compose.
 It's a bit slow though.
 - Setup flyway for database migrations.
 - Setup a NAT Instance to save on PrivateLink costs and allow internet access for Lambdas.